Prometheus-X-association/3videnz-siwed-react/README.md

 git clone git@github.com:Prometheus-X-association/3videnz-siwed-react.git
 ```

-As the library is installed locally, the React package needs to be linked to the client application dependency:
+As `3videnz-siwed-react` is installed locally, the React package needs to be linked to the client application dependency:

 ```bash
 cd ./3videnz-siwed-react